Money is a tool.

 Like any tool, you can wield it with great skill, or you can use it crudely.
 The self-made wealthy know not only how to wield it, but also how to use it in ways that don’t occur to most people.
 They think differently about money, and it shows in the results they can achieve with it.

-Here are 15 ways the wealthy think differently about money than the average person, and how you can adopt these mindsets to improve your finances and your life.
+Here are 15 ways the wealthy think differently about personal finances, money management, and investing than the average person — and how you can adopt these mindsets to reach your financial goals and improve your life.

-Money Mindsets the Wealthy Adopt for Financial Success
+Money Mindsets Wealthy People Adopt for Financial Success

 1. Money Should Work for You, Not Vice Versa